 Aside from the tread design, you should also pay attention to the width of the tire.
 As a rule of thumb, the wider the tire, the louder it gets.
 So SUV tires are louder than passenger car tires, while commercial truck tires are generally the loudest.
 If the tire is on the smaller side, a smaller surface will come into contact with the road.
 Consequently, there’s less air between it and the road, which would result in less noise.

-Now that we have a general idea of the kinds of tires we’re looking for, let’s see what they can look like.
-The first several products I’ve found are all passenger car tires, and most of them would fall into the category of touring tires.
+The first several products on the list are all passenger car tires, and most of them would fall into the category of touring tires.
 I’ve also included some products that would suit light trucks and SUVs.
 Even though those tires are typically louder simply because of their size and firm rubber, some of them can still be quieter than others.

 The SUPERMAX TM-1 all-season radial tire is an oldie but a goodie.
 It’s perhaps the narrowest one on my list, at only 7.67 inches wide.
 As we know, that usually translates into low road noise.
 However, I’d like to note that most of these tires come in different sizes as well.